 Promptly sharing relevant information with the entire group.

-Planning the work of the PRT to meet the goals of the PRT in a timely manner and leading the WG through its discussions.
+Planning the work of the PRT to meet the goals of the PRT in a timely manner and leading the Team through its discussions.

 Regularly assessing and reporting on the progress of the PRT to the Council and broader community.